 Under the Forests Act No. 6 of 2009, large concession and small concession holders are subject to different requirements.
-For example, prior to commencing harvesting operations, large concession holders must prepare a five-year Forest Management Plan and an Annual Operational Plan for GFC's approval, and, if required, an environmental and social impacts assessment report for the EPA's approval.
+For example, prior to commencing harvesting operations, large concession holders must prepare a five-year Forest Management Plan and an Annual Operational Plan for GFC's approval, and, if required, an environmental and social impacts assessment report for the Environmental Protection Agency's (EPA)'s approval.